Ferrari 250: 250 GT Berlinetta "Interim"

 In 1959, seven 250 GT "Interim" LWB Berlinettas were made.
-They utilized the old long-wheelbase chassis and had the new Pinin Farina bodywork of the upcoming SWB Berlinettas.
+They utilised the old long-wheelbase chassis and had the new Pinin Farina bodywork of the upcoming SWB Berlinettas.
 The bodies are all-aluminium.
 Interim vehicles have an additional rear quarter window, absent from the succeeding "Passo Corto" Berlinettas.
 The Interim vehicles are serial numbers 1377GT, 1461GT, 1465GT, 1509GT, 1519GT, 1521GT and 1523GT.
 'Interim' Berlinetta won 1959 Tour de France Automobile, thus continuing Ferrari's dominance.